esl/elixirconf-eu-jekyll/_posts/2022-03-16-elixir-conf-eu-in-london.md

 ## See You in London

 Without a doubt, London is the place to be this June!
-So secure your ticket for ElixirConf EU 2022 today!
+So [**secure your ticket for ElixirConf EU 2022 today**](https://www.elixirconf.eu/#register)!
 Should you have any questions just drop us an email at info@codesync.global and our team will be on hand to help you.